-Note.
-A corporation filing Form 3800 and Form 8844, Empowerment Zone Employment Credit, would check both the "Form 3800" box and the "Form(s)" box, and write "8844" in the space provided, and enter the total of the credits on line 6c.
+If the corporation is filing Form 8844, Empowerment Zone and Renewal Community Employment Credit, or Form 8884, New York Liberty Zone Business Employee Credit, check the "Form(s)" box, write the form number in the space provided, and include the allowable credit on line 8c.

-If the corporation is not required to file Form 3800, attach the applicable form(s) listed in parentheses below.
-Check the "Form(s)" box, write the form number(s) in the space provided, and enter the total of the credit(s) on line 6c.
+If the corporation is required to file Form 3800, General Business Credit, check the "Form 3800" box and include the allowable credit on line 8c.
+If the corporation is not required to file Form 3800, check the "Form(s)" box, write the form number in the space provided, and include on line 8c the allowable credit from the applicable form listed below.

-- Investment Credit (Form 3468).

-- Work Opportunity Credit (Form 5884).

-Credit for Alcohol Used as Fuel (Form
+- Investment Credit (Form 3468). - Work Opportunity Credit (Form 5884).Credit for Alcohol Used as Fuel (Form

-- 6478).

-Credit for Increasing Research
+6478).Credit for Increasing Research

-Activities (Form 6765).
+• Credit for Increasing Research Activities (Form 6765).